samhwang/vite-starter-template/README.md

 - Clone this repo, delete the .git folder and re-init the Git tree.
 - Use `degit`: `npx degit samhwang/vite-starter-template project-name`

+## Side note

+This template assumes you're using `npm` as your installer and script runner.
+Feel free to sub it with `pnpm` or `yarn` as you wish.

 ## Available Scripts

 In the project directory, you can run: